openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

     Sets the ceilometer's request timeout.
 The value is passed in milliseconds.
     Default: 1000 i.e. 1 sec.

-COLLECTD_CEILOMETER_VERBOSE
-    (True|False) Set this to True to make collectd-{ceilometer,gnocchi}
-    debugging messages visible as info messagges.
-This is useful when running the plugin inside a collectd compiled without debug message support.
-    Default: False

 COLLECTD_LOG_FILE
     (file) The path of the collectd log file.
     Default: /opt/stack/logs/collectd.log